dbonates/CheesecakeLabs_iOS_Challenge/README.md

 ####Extras
 - Use cool GitHub libraries to aid the development;
 	- `√ Done.
-SwiftyJSON, Alamofire, AlamoImage and Reveal-iOS-SDK for debug UI`
+SwiftyJSON, Alamofire, AlamoImage, MZFormSheetPresentationController and Reveal-iOS-SDK for debug UI`
 - Tablet-adaptive layout;
 	- `√ Done`
 - Persistent info;